NCBI-Hackathons/Biological-structure-segmentation-in-microscopy-images-using-deep-learning/README.md

-# Instance segmentation in Microscopy Images
+# Instance Segmentation in Microscopy Images
 Details to come!